Tracking events

 Mercado Libre

-If you sell on Mercado Libre you track track your customers purchases automatically.
+If you sell on Mercado Libre you can track your customers’ purchases automatically.

 Simply connect your Mercado Libre account with just a few clicks and you will start tracking the following events immediately: